Introduction

 Businesses organize resources, such as labor and material, into products.
 With the incentive of profits, businesses seek ways to efficiently use resources to satisfy customers’ wants and needs.

 Businesses and consumers interact in the market, “any place or any way that buyers and sellers can exchange goods, services, and resources or money.”
-This includes households selling their labor to businesses, businesses selling goods to households, and both households and businesses using financial markets (banks, etc.) to borrow or save money.
+This includes households selling their labor to businesses, businesses selling goods to households, and households and businesses using financial markets (banks, etc.) to borrow or save money.

 Current Challenges and Areas for Reform